futuregrid/cloud-metrics/doc/source/metrics.rst

 The "analyze" command
 ----------------------------------------------------------------------

-.. note:: TODO Hyungro
+.. todo::  Hyungro

 Once you conducted an analyze, cloud metrics supports several output options such as stdout, JSON, csv, jpg, png, html that can be created with the help of various commands such as chart and csv which we describe next.

-.. note:: TODO Hyungro, what about the other commands?
+.. todo::  Hyungro, what about the other commands?
 I do not think they are listed here.

 The "chart" command
 ----------------------------------------------------------------------